 The continued implementation of on-street bicycle accommodations, particularly enhanced bicycle facilities, can improve the level of comfort experienced by bicyclists.
 Appendix H includes an evaluation of the safety and comfort of streets based on factors that include presence of a bicycle facility, traffic volumes and traffic speeds, surrounding land use, and parking turnover rates, all of which can either encourage or deter a bicyclist to use that roadway.
 The existing arterial street network has about 800 miles of arterial streets with high levels of bicycle comfort.
-Under the Preliminary Plan, there would be approximately 1,900 miles of arterial streets with high levels of bicycle accommodations and the implementation of enhanced bicycle facilities in key regional corridors.
+Under the Preliminary Plan, there would be approximately 1,900 miles of arterial streets with high levels of bicycle comfort due to the increase in on-street bicycle accommodations and the implementation of enhanced bicycle facilities in key regional corridors.